-Symptoms of Lice in Dogs and Cats
+Symptoms of Lice in Dogs

 Causes of Lice

-While pharmaceuticals are very effective, another safe, nontoxic option is a lime-sulfur dip.
-While it may have a few side effects (such as the smell of sulfur and a short-term yellow tinge to your pet's fur) it works quite well.
+While pharmaceuticals are very effective, another safe, non-toxic option is a lime-sulfur dip.
+While it may have a few side effects (such as the smell of sulfur and a short-term yellow tinge to your pet's fur), it works quite well.
 Dips should be repeated each week for up to six weeks.

-How to Prevent Lice in Dogs and Cats
+How to Prevent Lice

-- If you do take your pet to pet shows, agility events, daycares, or obedience schools, check on the setting ahead of time to be sure it's clean and well managed.
+If you do take your dog to shows, competition events, daycares, or obedience schools, check the location ahead of time to be sure it's clean and well managed.
 If you take your dog to a groomer, inquire about how the grooming equipment is cleaned and sanitized in between clients.
 Consider requesting an on-the-spot treatment which can reduce the likelihood of lice infestations.

-Are Pet Lice Contagious to People?
+Are Dog Lice Contagious to Humans?